Google Analytics For WordPress – (The Complete Guide)

 - Traffic Source – If you’ve ever wanted to know how people are finding your website, wonder no longer.
 This stat tells you how many visitors are coming from AdWords, a Google search, social media, other websites, etc.

-Other than the initial installation and checking your dashboards, there’s really no other work required on your part.
+Other than the initial installation and checking your dashboards, there’s no other work required on your part.
 Easy peasy.

 Ready to get started?
 Read on for step-by-step instructions on how to begin using Google Analytics on WordPress.